Glitch953/zip-crack-er/README.md

-# zip-crack-er
+# zip-cracker
-only for education
+zip cracker use for password